merkle-open/NitroNet/docs/additional-arguments.md

     <tr>
         <td>additionalArgumentsOnlyComponents</td>
         <td>false</td>
-        <td>This feature only has an effect if literalParsingMode is staticvaluesonly or full.<br>If enabled, the component helper is being called with the given additional arguments only even if no suiting sub model is available on the current context.
+        <td>This feature only has an effect if additionalArgumentsParsingMode is staticvaluesonly or full.<br>If enabled, the component helper is being called with the given additional arguments only even if no suiting sub model is available on the current context.
 This is especially important in the current NitroNet.Sitecore implementation whereas the component handler tries to call a Sitecore component or a controller if no suiting sub model is available.
 If you want to use the named feature this setting must stay disabled.</td>
     </tr>
 </table>